k2view-academy/K2View-Academy/articles/06_LU_tables/06_LU_views.md

    - Choose the relevant data product

-   - Right click on the *Views* folder of the selected data product
+   - Right-click on the *Views* folder of the selected data product

    - Choose *New View* from the opened context menu